algor-ithm/simple-compiler/README.md

 # Simple Compiler

-This  compiler will take a high level language and translate it into x86 assembly language.
+This  compiler will translate Java 0 into x86 assembly language.
+Compiler written in C++.